hillaryychan/COMP6443/notes/05_Client-Side.md

 The key difference between a stored XSS and DOM-based XSS is that the victim's browser executes the payload via the DOM.

 ### Avenues of Attack

-A bunch of XSS payloads from OWASP: [here](https://owasp.org/www-community/xss-filter-evasion-cheatsheet)

 * HTTP headers
 * Intentionally invalid requests (e.g. `http://192.168.1.1/lol.php?\<script></script>`)